 (5, 4, 3, 2)

 Q10.
-Explain local variables and global variables in Python.
+Explain local variables and global variables.

 Ans.
 Global variables are declared outside the function and it can be used both inside and outside the function.
 It has a global scope.

 Local variables are those which are declared inside the function or in the local scope which cannot be used outside the function.